toronto rent bank logo

 7 $91,366.66 $7,614

-Note: Applicants who do not have identification can still apply and an intake worker will work with them to obtain the required documents.
+Note: Applicants who do not have identification can still apply and an intake worker can help them to obtain the required documents.

-Applicants whose rental arrears exceed $5,000, or four months of rent, may still apply and will receive assistance from an intake worker to help negotiate a repayment plan with their landlord.
+Applicants whose rental arrears exceed $5,000 may still apply, and will receive assistance to negotiate a repayment plan with their landlord.

 Other criteria will be considered on a case-by-case basis, in collaboration with the Toronto Rent Bank intake worker and Neighbourhood Information Post (NIP).